Can I Still Continue Working with Parkinson’s?

 - What type of business are you engaged in will determine the fate of the business (Sole Proprietorship/Partnership/Corporation).

 The right time to inform your employer has so many variables it is impossible to cover in one article but when the time is right, I will say this, you will know.
 There is also the fear factor of getting terminated by such disclosure.
 Another natural human response is to stress and as we all know, stress can exacerbate PD symptoms as science has shown.
 As an example, I used to shake violently whenever stress would build to the point that I couldn’t control it any longer.
 It was like a pot boiling over on the stove.
 For me, that was an epiphany.
 A moment of clarity when I could declare and provide an explanation of why I moved uncontrollably against my wishes as my workload and stress of meeting deadlines and achieving quotas increased.
 I remember sitting down with my boss and having the discussion about being diagnosed with PD.
 He was very understanding and said, “I will do as much as possible to accommodate you as long as your productivity does not suffer.”
-For me that meant longer lunches, more days off for neurology appointments.
-Extended breaks for some quiet time and in a sales industry, where quotas are an industry norm.
+For me, that meant longer lunches, more days off for neurology appointments.
+Extended breaks for some quiet time and in the sales industry, where quotas are an industry norm.
 That worked for a while but as my PD progressed downward, my productivity eventually followed.